 For information about specifying API levels in your app, see Specify Minimum and Target API Levels in the Android training guide.

-Before submitting your app to the Amazon Apps & Games Developer Portal, make sure that your app meets all of the requirements for the Amazon Appstore.
+Before submitting your app to the Amazon Appstore, make sure that your app meets all of the requirements.

 - Unsupported Features: Your app cannot include any of the following features, all of which are unsupported by the Amazon Appstore: